 This video by Jeremy Coleby-Williams gives a very thorough walk-through on the materials you need to create your own sprouter, choosing seeds and growing.
 Another fuss-free method of sprouting involves using a colander and kitchen towel, and a bowl to catch water run-off 👇

 Another method you can try is one which uses a kettle.
 Just like the two methods mentioned above, you soak the seeds and then water it twice a day, and emptying out any water in the vessel.
 To grow microgreens, we often need soil and trays, compared to sprouts, which are grown in a sprouter.
 Here is a video which explains how to grow microgreens.

 You can get certified organic, GMO-free seeds from Everything Green and The SeedsMaster.
 Root Farm also retails microgreen seeds here.
 You may even try your luck on Shopee or at the supermarket in the nuts, beans and seeds aisle, for example, Bob’s Red Mill’s range of health foods includes seeds but there are other brands you can try.
 Remember that you should only use seeds meant for sprouting or eating, because seeds meant for gardening can have a fungicide coating.

 Grow Mushrooms at Home

 Oyster mushrooms can begin fruiting in as soon as three days after watering.
 The mushrooms can double in size each day and you can enjoy at least a couple of harvests.
 Bewilder sells a variety of these and other mushroom kits.
-Get in touch with Kiat at Bewilder on Facebook or Instagram, he has the following varieties available: grey oyster, pink oyster, golden oyster, white Shiitake and more than 10 different Lingzhi species.
+Buy these kits from Bewilder, they stock several varieties including: pearl oyster, pink oyster, golden oyster, white Shiitake, Lion’s Mane and different Lingzhi species.

 Fast Growing Vegetables